Estimated reading time: 7 minutes

 The reference to levels within safeguarding training was dropped several years ago.
 Although our Safeguarding Children and Safeguarding Children and Vulnerable Adults courses cover what used to be the first two levels of safeguarding training.
 Historically level 1 safeguarding training offered a comprehensive knowledge of the signs of abuse and neglect; level 2 safeguarding training expanded upon this, including a more detailed understanding of safeguarding legislation and procedure.
 Our course brings both together under the same umbrella.

-Employees who often require this level of knowledge include teachers, care home staff, taxi drivers, sports coaches and anyone else who, in their profession, comes into contact with children, young people and/or vulnerable adults.
+Employees who often require this level of knowledge include teachers, care home staff, taxi drivers, sports coaches and those people who do social, voluntary and community roles who come into contact with children, young people and/or vulnerable adults.

-What information should be included in Level 3 safeguarding training?
+What information will be included in a historic Level 3 safeguarding training course?

 An overview of your responsibilities

-A proper ‘Level 3’ safeguarding training course should include an overview of both the responsibilities and prerequisites that a designated safeguarding professional or senior staff member with extra responsibilities should have.
-It should rightly point out that taking a ‘Level 3’ course requires prior safeguarding knowledge, typically via a ‘Level 2’ course.
+A historic level 3 safeguarding training course should include an overview of both the responsibilities and prerequisites that a designated safeguarding professional or senior staff member with extra responsibilities should have.
+It should rightly point out that taking a level 3 course requires prior safeguarding knowledge, typically via a level 2 course.

 Understanding safeguarding legislation

 As a designated safeguarding professional, you should understand the purpose of UK safeguarding legislation, including how it relates to your position in the workplace.
 This section should be adapted to your region.
 For example, if you work in Scotland, ensure the course includes information on guidance such as ‘Getting It Right for Every Child’.